-Nestled at the foothills of the majestic Rocky Mountains and less than half an hour's drive from Colorado's capital city, Boulder combines convenience and beauty for perfect retirement living, according to Donna Roberts.
+Nestled at the foothills of the majestic Rocky Mountains and less than half an hour's drive from Colorado's capital city, Boulder combines convenience and beauty for perfect retirement living.
 Boulder is world-renowned for its community-wide commitment to healthy living, reflected in everything from winding walks, bike paths and abundant green spaces to shops and restaurants dedicated to advancing healthy lifestyles.

 Louisville exudes a hometown friendliness that hearkens back to days gone by.
 The town's Main Street allows residents the chance to leisurely stroll, shop or dine in one of the local bistros.
 Louisville is a particular draw to senior citizens because of its low crime rate, evenly paced lifestyle and convenient proximity to Denver and Boulder.